cartoon-battle/cartoon-battle.github.io/farming.md

 <div class="row">
     <p class="alert alert-success">
-        This tool is in a private beta stage and you have to be at least arena level 15 or SFC to use it.
-        You need a code to get in.
         <a class="btn btn-primary btn-sm" href="https://discord.gg/QGvNTrE">Join me on discord</a>
         if you have any questions or troubles.
     </p>